For recent movies, please visit my youtube channel.

 Wind tunnel with a step with AMR

 Calculation of the wind tunnel with a step.
 Wind of Mach 3 flows from left to right direction.
 Each AMR block consists of 8×8 cubic cells.
-The scheme is RoeM2, which is stable for carbuncle phenomenon, with the third order accuracy in space and the second order accuracy in time.
+The scheme is RoeM2, which is stable for the carbuncle phenomenon, with the third-order accuracy in space and the second-order accuracy in time.

-Mach stem calculated by parallel adaptive mesh refinement
+Double Mach reflection problem calculated by parallel adaptive mesh refinement

 Density distribution (453KB) , Node distribution (423KB)